Each Custom Sculpture Presents Unique Challenges at Cherrylion Studios in Atlanta, GA

 October 2, 2020

 One of the great joys of working in a professional sculpture studio is being tasked with solving new problems every day.
-Whether we’re working on a bronze bas-relief, wildlife sculpture, or metal-composite statue; that piece may present a challenge Cherrylion Studios has never faced before.
-Learn about some of the obstacles we’ve overcome in past commissions and contact us today to bring a new roadblock of clay to our studio in Atlanta, GA!
+Whether we are working on a bronze bas-relief, wildlife sculpture, or metal-composite statue; that piece may present a challenge Cherrylion Studios has never faced before.
+Learn about some of the obstacles we have overcome in past commissions and contact us today to bring a new roadblock of clay to our studio in Atlanta, GA!

 The Terminus of Fine Art and Engineering: Landing Gear in Atlanta, GA

 Every 3D artist has to account for is structural integrity.
 Getting 3,500 pounds of clay to stand upright on a 5-inch platform is as much a feat of engineering as it is fine art.
 That is exactly what Cherrylion Studios had to do with Landing Gear.
 The finished cast is a stainless steel sculpture on display in the heart of Buckhead.

 This unique figurative sculpture features a pose in which the form is placing all of its weight on a single hand.
 As a two-times-life-sized statue, this places an inordinate amount of strain on crucial welds to keep the structure upright.
 Our head sculptor, Martin Dawe, actually consulted with expert engineers to ensure the piece would hold up in Atlanta’s elements.